BerserkingIdiot/flatland_quick_start_ros1/README.md

 ### Python

-Within the _src/_ folder of this package (not to be confused with the workspace's _src/_), you can find a file named _custom_robot_controller.py.
+Within the _src/_ folder of this package (not to be confused with the workspace's _src/_), you can find a file named _custom_robot_controller.py_.
+The path to this .py file is _/ros\_workspace/src/flatland\_quick\_start\_ros1/src/custom\_robot\_controller.py_.

 You can use this code to write your own code, and experiment with robot control.
 Unlike the C++ version, you don't have to build the package every time you modify the code, and to run it you must first make sure to have a simulation running.
 You can use one of the launch files from the previous section, for example, and then use the following command:
 ```
 rosrun flatland_quick_start_ros1 custom_robot_controller.py
 ```